Blog posts

 Published:

-Since I started working in 2013, I haven’t thought much about investment.
-Because I know that investing in an index fund is the theoretically right thing to do and I do not like paying taxes, in addition to participating in my employer’s mandatory defined benefit retirement plan, I have just been maxing out investment in 403(b), 457(b), and Roth IRA (all invested in low cost index funds).
+Since I started working in 2013, I haven’t given much thought to investing.
+Because I know that investing in an index fund is the theoretically right thing to do and I do not like paying taxes, in addition to participating in my employer’s mandatory defined benefit retirement plan, I have just been maxing out investments in 403(b), 457(b), and Roth IRA (all invested in low-cost index funds).

 Optimal use of sabbatical credit